mrh929/uestc_calendar_bot/calendar/Readme.md

 1.  login uestc (done)
 2.  get the calendar(done)
-3.  store calendar to google cloud filestore
+3.  store calendar to google cloud filestore(done)
-4.  enable my bot to interact with users (using google filestore to store the status)
+4.  enable my bot to interact with users (using google filestore to store the status)(done)
 5. set an alarm